 1. Listen to black people and people of color when they share their experiences with you.
 2. Research how you can actively participate, it’s not enough to just post on social media.
 3. Apologize.
-You’ve probably dismissed and reduced a black person’s and POCs accounts of discrimination or microagressions.
+You’ve probably dismissed and reduced black persons and POCs accounts of discrimination or microaggressions.
 Be humble and sincerely say what needs to be said.

 P: How do you see the future of community building in the context of changing technology and the “new normal”?

 A: It’s a lot easier to meet people BUT we will have to get more discerning.
 Sure, you can connect with 50 people in your neighborhood that also love to play basketball, but is this enough to develop a deep friendship?
 Maybe, but probably not.

 We’re going to have to get a lot more clear on who we are and what we want the people in our lives to represent and share with us so that we can make better decisions about who we want to invest more time in.